nagasudhirpulla/taming_python/blog/skills/using_variables_functions_across_files.md

 Sharing variables and functions defined in one file with other files can be very useful to
 * reduce the size and duplication of the application code by defining variables and function only in one file
-* Increase the readability and maintainability of the application code, since we can split the code across different files and folders
+* increase the readability and maintainability of the application code, since we can split the code across different files and folders
 * implement coding practices like separation of concerns, single responsibility principle etc.,

 ### Creating environment variables in a windows machine